Afghan police demand weapons amid simmering tension with Pakistan

 Afghanistan and Pakistan have had testy relations since Pakistan was formed in 1947, at the end of British colonial rule over India.
 Afghanistan has never officially accepted the border between them, known as the Durand Line.

 Afghanistan says Pakistan is encroaching on its territory.
-Last week, Afghan police partially destroyed a Pakistani-built gate which is located around 750 meters (820 yards) from the Afghan police outpost.
+Last week, Afghan police partially destroyed a Pakistani-built gate which is located around 750 metres (820 yards) from the Afghan police outpost.

 Pakistan counters that fortifications built in recent years are for better management and are on its side of the border.